Stephanie Scott, MEd, LCMHCS, NCC - Practice Director

 I have over 11 years of experience working with children, adults, families, and adolescents involved with DJJ, DSS, family discord, behavioral issues, depression, anxiety, PTSD and trauma.
 Trauma Focused Cognitive Behavioral Therapy (TFCBT) therapist.
 A good working relationship between a therapist and client begins with rapport and trust.

 Janae joined our team during COVID-19 and is typically the first person someone speaks to when they contact PCFT.
 She quickly jumped into to assist PCFT, our clients and our therapists during this unusual experience with the COVID-19 pandemic.
 She has a Bachelors of Arts in Sociology and she is currently working towards her Master's in Healthcare Management at Strayer University.

-Dacia Terry, MA, LMFT - Assistant Clinical Director
+Dacia Terry, MA, LMFT - Clinical Director Intern

 From my experiences as a veteran, wife, daughter, mother, and a licensed marriage & family therapist, I have a great appreciation for the healing that can occur when life's difficulties are confronted and understood in the context of relationships.
 Research shows that more progress is made when individuals have natural supports involved in their treatment.
 These supports may come in the form of family members, friends, significant others, coworkers, or another professional in your life.

 I have been trained as an Eye Movement Desensitization and Reprocessing (EMDR) trauma therapist and have a wide range of experience in working with children, adolescents, couples, individuals, families, and veterans.
 It is my goal to help clients get to the root of their problems, find solutions, and build lasting relationships with friends and families.